 Apple’s iPad Air 4 is the more affordable model, starting at $599 for a 64GB model and increasing to $749 for a 256GB model.
 It is now available for pre-order and will release on October 23.

-The iPad Pro 11 has a higher starting price for its 128GB model at $799.
-It also has the following models available with their respective prices: $899 for 256GB, $1099 for 512GB, and $1299 for 1 TB.
-If you need cellular functioning and data packages for any of the mentioned models, it will cost you an additional $150 for the iPad Pro or $130 for the iPad Air 4.
+The iPad Pro 11’s 128GB model has a higher starting price at $799.
+The following models are also available with their respective prices: $899 for 256GB, $1099 for 512GB, and $1299 for 1 TB.
+If you don’t want to depend on Wi-Fi connections, you can add the option to get data and cellular access to any iPad for an additional cost; data is $130 for the iPad Air 4 and $150 extra for the iPad Pro.

 Overall Winner: iPad Air 4

-Strangely, the iPad Air 4 dominates over the pricier iPad Pro 11 in this situation.
-Even though the iPad Pro 11 has the best Apple tablets title, we believe the iPad Air 4 wins the title of having the best overall value.
-The iPad Pro 11 showcases the features of an extra-wide camera lens, FaceID, ProMotion display, and the LiDAR scanning feature.
-While these are top-notch features, we think they aren’t necessary for all consumers and many may go without ever using them.
-The iPad Air 4 also comes in a more extensive color selection and utilizes a more recent processor.
+Interestingly, the iPad Air 4 dominates over the pricier iPad Pro 11 in this competition.
+The iPad Pro 11 has the best Apple tablets title, but we believe the iPad Air 4 wins the title of best overall value.
+The iPad Pro 11 showcases enhanced features like an extra-wide camera lens, FaceID, ProMotion display, and the LiDAR scanning feature.
+While these features are nice upgrades, you’re not likely to use them unless you’re a major tech nerd.
+The iPad Air 4 is more consumer-friendly with all of its basic features, efficient speed, and various color options.

-If you’re sold on the features of the iPad Pro 11, make your purchase.
-However, if you’re seeking the best iPad with an outstanding value, go with the iPad Air 4.
+You might be intrigued by all of the techy aspects of the iPad Pro 11, and if so, you’ll enjoy everything the tablet has to offer.
+However, if you’re interested in getting the best iPad with an outstanding value, go with the iPad Air 4.
 No matter which device you choose, you can receive a discounted price if you stick around for iPad deals on Cyber Monday.

 - Apple iPad Pro (2018) vs iPad Pro (2020)